sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Training the network
-We are training the network using GPU, since it's faster.
+We are training the network using GPUs, since it's faster.
 A single pass-through of the training set is referred to as one epoch, and we are training the network for 10 epochs "num_epoch = 10".
 We also periodically store the trained model in a JSON file, and measure the train and validation accuracy to see our neural network 'learn.'

 Here is the code:
 ```python